Everything You Need to Know About New Home Closing Costs

 Who pays the closing costs?

 The buyer usually pays the closing costs, but you may be able to negotiate the overall amount with the seller.
 There are some administrative fees that the seller may pay.
-Stanley Martin Homes offers closing cost assistance to help ease some of the financial burden.
-There are also government programs available, especially if you are a first-time homebuyer.
-Contact ustoday to hear about our current incentives.
+Stanley Martin Homes offers closing cost incentives to help ease some of the financial burden*.
+Contact us today to hear about our current incentives.
+Government programs are also available if you need additional funds, even after the seller has covered some, especially if you are a first-time homebuyer.

 Whether you're buying a house for the first time or moving up, you'll have to pay closing costs.
 Understanding closing costs and how they affect your purchase should make your buying process more manageable.
 Stanley Martin Homes offers several incentives toward financing options, including closing cost incentives to help get you into your new home with confidence.
 Contact our New Home Consultants today to get started.